fallakm/cse15l-lab-reports/lab1.md

      ![Image](IMG1.png)

+     cd with no commands does not do anything
-     no error produced, remains in the current directory Absolute path before : /Users/ishitatakkar
+     Absolute path before : `/Users/ishitatakkar`